-This is a breath test that checks for Helicobacter pylori (H. pylori), a common infection.
+This is a test that checks your breath for Helicobacter pylori (H. pylori), a common infection.
 H. pylori bacteria are spread through contact with feces from an infected person.
 Many people get this infection during childhood.
 The bacteria often live in the stomach lining without causing any symptoms or problems.
 But for some people, these bacteria cause ulcers and other stomach irritations.

 Why do I need this test?